dutchcelt/trivet/README.md

 -   Web Components
 -   Development and Testing tools

-## Install
+## Zero Install

-This project is set up to look at certain browsesr feature to work in browsers.
-This development of this project it only worked with Chrome Canary and Safari Technical Preview.
+This project is set up to work in certain browsers.
+Currently it only works in Chrome Canary and Safari Technical Preview.
-It also relies on [Node 16 using corepack](https://yarnpkg.com/getting-started/install).
+It also relies on Yarn and [Node 16 using corepack](https://yarnpkg.com/getting-started/install).

-This project uses Zero Install setup with Yarn v3.
+This project utilises a Zero Install setup with Yarn v3.
 Because of this the project adds the `.yarn/cache` so you no longer need to run `yarn install` or worry about plugins.

 ### Build